Skip to main content

 Typically 1-2 months deposit.
 Agent fees often apply.
 Very competitive market in Amsterdam.

-Calculate your salary in Netherlands
+See what your salary looks like in Netherlands

 Do I need a visa to work in Netherlands from France?

-Netherlands has a Mandatory Private healthcare system.
+Netherlands runs a Mandatory Private system.
 Private insurance mandatory (~€120-150/month).
 Employer often contributes. €385 yearly deductible.
-Monthly public healthcare costs approximately €0, while private insurance averages €130/month.
+Public coverage is roughly €0 a month.
+Private sits around €130.

 How much tax will I pay in Netherlands?